Leysin American School, Switzerland

 What would summer be without a healthy dose of activities and adventure?

 Clubs After their morning program and lunch, students enjoy a fun-filled afternoon with clubs followed by activities.
 Each session, students choose from five different clubs: Sports, Cooking & Baking, Gardening (Agriculture Management), Art (Visual), or Art (Music).
 They attend the same club throughout the program.

 Afternoon Activities Each day, students choose a different afternoon activity.
 We offer so many activities that students could choose something different every day and never do the same thing twice!
 From horseback riding to ice skating, this is a great time for students to try something new!

-EVENING and Social ACTIVITIES Each night at LAS Summer in Switzerland has a theme—from sports nights and Family nights to special events and excursions, the fun continues through the evening!
+EVENING and Social ACTIVITIES Each night at the school in Switzerland has a theme—from sports nights and Family nights to special events and excursions, the fun continues through the evening!
 And of course, the weekends offer an excellent opportunity for students to enjoy special trips and adventures off of the mountain.

 During each session the students will go on one excursion.
 This is a full-day excursion where we travel to a city within a 3-hour drive of campus.
 Destinations include cities such as Lausanne, Interlaken, Bern, or Geneva.
 Each trip will have a choice of itineraries that will appeal to various tastes and interests.